material-components/material-components-android/docs/components/TopAppBar.md

 The following example shows a prominent top app bar with an image background, a page title, a navigation icon, two action icons, and an overflow menu.

-![Prominent app bar example with red image background, white icons and "page title".](assets/topappbar/topappbar_prominent_image.png)
+![App bar with red background and white icons.
+The page title is on a newline below the icons](assets/topappbar/topappbar_prominent_image.png)

 In the layout: